demergent-labs/azle/the_azle_book/src/server.md

 -   [Express](#express)
 -   [Limitations](#limitations)

-The `Server` function imported from `azle` allows you to build [canisters](https://internetcomputer.org/docs/current/concepts/canisters-code) that act as HTTP servers on [ICP](https://internetcomputer.org/).
+The `Server` function imported from `azle` allows you to build [canisters](https://internetcomputer.org/docs/current/concepts/canisters-code) ([ICP](https://internetcomputer.org/) applications) that act as HTTP servers on ICP.
 These servers can serve static files or act as API backends, or both.

 Here's an example of a very simple HTTP server: